oceanum/zarrio/docs/source/docker.rst

 Docker Support
 ==============

-zarrify can be easily deployed and run using Docker containers.
+zarrio can be easily deployed and run using Docker containers.
 This is particularly useful for:

 - Ensuring consistent environments across different systems
 - Simplifying deployment
-- Running zarrify in cloud environments
+- Running zarrio in cloud environments
 - Isolating dependencies
 - Parallel processing workflows